EU-New Zealand Free Trade Agreement

 More information

-Please be advised that the information on this page was produced in 2022.
-It's important to note that due to the dynamic nature of trade relations, some of the data may no longer be current.
 For further details on the EU-New Zealand trade agreement, refer to Key elements of the EU-New Zealand trade agreement

 To explore the comprehensive text of the agreement, navigate to EU-New Zealand: Text of the agreement.
 The text is conveniently divided into chapters and annexes for easy consultation.